pypeaday/soonish-sh/README.md

-# Soonish - Event Countdown Application
+# Soonish Self Hosted - Event Countdown Application

-Soonish is a sleek web application that helps you track upcoming events with beautiful visual countdowns.
+Soonish-sh is a sleek web application that helps you track upcoming events with beautiful visual countdowns.
 Built with FastAPI and modern web technologies, it provides an intuitive interface for managing your important dates and events.

 ## Screenshots